manuelgentile/actr_tetris/README.md

-# The role of mental rotation in TetrisTM gameplay: an ACT-R computational cognitive model
+# The role of mental rotation in Tetris<sup>TM</sup> gameplay: an ACT-R computational cognitive model

 This repo contains the ACT-R model described in the the paper "The role of mental rotation in Tetris<sup>TM</sup> gameplay: an ACT-R computational cognitive model".